-- receiving a Medicaid payment in the state and is an IHS facility, tribally owned and/or operated facility, or an other federally owned or operated facility ("Group 1")

-- 1.A.
+1 · · · · · · · · · · · · · · · · · · ·

+receiving a Medicaid patients

+payment in the state 2.
+The hospital is located

+and is an IHS facility, in a rural area, defined

+tribally owned and/or in accordance with

+operated facility, or an Section 1923(d)(2)(B)

+other federally owned or of the Social Security

+operated facility Act, and has at least two

+("Group 1") (2) physicians with staff

+1.A.
+The hospital has a privileges to perform

+MIUR which is at least non-emergency

+one standard deviation obstetric procedures

+above the mean MIUR 3.
+The patients of the

+for all hospitals hospital are

+receiving a Medicaid predominantly under 18

+payment in the state years of age

+and is a privately owned 4.
+The hospital was in

+or privately operated existence on December

+hospital licensed by the 22, 1987 but did not

+state of Arizona offer non-emergency

+("Group 1A") obstetric services as of

+2. The hospital has a Low that date

+Income Utilization Rate

+(LIUR) that exceeds

+25% and is an IHS

+facility, tribally owned

+and/or operated facility,

+or an other federally

+owned or operated

+facility ("Group 2")

+2.A.
 The hospital has a

-MIUR which is at least

-one standard deviation

-above the mean MIUR

-for all hospitals

-receiving a Medicaid

-payment in the state

-and is a privately owned

-or privately operated

-hospital licensed by the

-state of Arizona

-("Group 1A")

-- 2. The hospital has a Low Income Utilization Rate (LIUR) that exceeds 25% and is an IHS facility, tribally owned and/or operated facility, or an other federally owned or operated facility ("Group 2")

-- 2.A.
-The hospital has a

 LIUR that exceeds 25%

 and is a privately owned

 or privately operated

 hospital licensed by the

 state of Arizona

 ("Group 2A")

-- 3. The hospital is a governmentally-operated hospital and is not an IHS facility, tribally owned and/or operated facility, or an other federally owned or operated facility. ("Group 4")
+3. The hospital is a

+governmentally-

+operated hospital and is

+not an IHS facility,

+tribally owned and/or

+operated facility, or an

+other federally owned or

+operated facility.

+("Group 4")